mag1cfrog/timeseries-table-format/README.md

 # timeseries-table-format

-`timeseries-table-format` is a Rust-native, log-structured **time-series table format**.

-The core crate, `timeseries-table-core`, focuses on:
+Time-series data deserves something better than “just more Parquet files.”

+`timeseries-table-format` is a Rust-native, log-structured **time-series table format and table abstraction** that treats time as a first-class index, making it easier to run serious backtests and analytics without drowning in ad-hoc Parquet files.
+At a glance, it gives you:

-- A Delta-inspired, **append-only metadata log** with versioned commits,
+- A log-structured, **append-only metadata layer** with versioned commits and optimistic concurrency
-- **Optimistic concurrency control** via version guards (no silent overwrites),
+  (inspired by modern open table formats like **Delta Lake** and **Apache Iceberg**),
+- A `TimeSeriesTable` abstraction over Parquet segments (not just file paths),
-- **RoaringBitmap-based coverage tracking** over time buckets,
+- **RoaringBitmap-based coverage indexes** for gaps, coverage ratios, and “fully covered” windows,
-- A clean foundation for integration with query engines like DataFusion and higher-level backtesting tools.
+- A clean foundation for integration with engines like DataFusion and backtesting tools.

+The core crate, `timeseries-table-core`, implements these pieces and is intended to be reused by higher-level crates.

 ---